AwlsomeAlex/ADBManager/README.md

 # ADBManager (AwlsomeAlex's Android ADB Device Manager)
 This nifty little program is to be used as an easy way to manage your device via ADB Connections.

 ## WARNING!
 Loading the .bat for Windows **WILL NOT WORK** as additional steps are taken to add certain functionality to make the program work.
-But the source code **IS THE SAME!**
+But the source code **IS THE SAME!** Also, Windows Smartshield might detect the program as a virus, but this is because of some publication problems with the executable which doesn't create it correctly.
+Future Updates will include a .md5 file to ensure it is a safe build!

 ## About the Program:
 I started to work on this due to complete boredom and because I have a super old tablet that can only handle the bare minimum of Android, not even Google Play.
 So I wanted a way to "Easily" sideload APKs.
 But I wanted to do more and have more functionality so I created this.